Satan's Choice Motorcycle Club: Early history

-In 1962, the Satan's Choice club led by Don Norris was forced to disband following attacks from the rival Black Diamond Riders, who humiliated them by beating them up in street fights and stealing their patches.
-Bernie Guindon of the Phantom Riders decided to use the name and patch of the disbanded club because he knew it would enrage the Black Diamond Riders.
-Ever since a brawl in 1962 known as the "Battle of Pebblestone" that saw the Black Diamond Riders defeat the Golden Hawk Riders that Guindon belonged to at the time, it has been his mission to seek vengeance on the Black Diamond Riders.
+The Satan's Choice club led by Don Norris was forced to disband in 1962 following attacks from the rival Black Diamond Riders led by Harry Paul Barnes, who beat them in street fights and humiliated the group by stealing their patches.
+Barnes invited Satan's Choice bikers to attend a party that was an ambush.
+Barnes forced Satan's Choice to disband at gunpoint.
+Barnes told the media at the time: "We took all their crests and told them they couldn't exist any longer.
+I wiped them out twice, the Choice".
+Phantom Riders president Bernie Guindon subsequently revived the name and patch of the disbanded club as a way to enrage the Black Diamond Riders.
+Guindon had sought vengeance on the Black Diamond Riders ever since the 1962 brawl known as the "Battle of Pebblestone", where they defeated the Golden Hawk Riders (with Guindon a member at the time).
+While this initial club disbanded in 1962, it served as the namesake for a new Satan's Choice, a 1965 alliance of four regional motorcycle clubs: the Phantom Riders of Oshawa, the Canadian Lancers of Scarborough (modern Toronto), the Throttle Twisters of Preston (modern Cambridge), and the Wild Ones of Port Credit (modern Mississauga).

-Former Phantom Riders president Guindon became the president of this newer, larger version of Satan's Choice, and later their national president as the group expanded.
+Guindon became the president of this newer, larger version of Satan's Choice, and later their national president as the group expanded.
 He had promoted the merger of the four clubs to end the attacks of the Black Diamond Riders, arguing if the four clubs were united, it would have such an overwhelming numerical superiority that it would ensure that the Black Diamond Riders would not dare attack them anymore.
-Guindon received permission from Norris to use the name and patch of the former Satan's Choice.
-In the outlaw biker subculture, using the name and patch of a former club without permission is seen as very disrespectful.
+Guindon respectfully sought and received permission from Norris to use the name and patch of the former Satan's Choice.
 Norris recalled: "I could hardly contain my enthusiasm.
 I loaned them my old chest as a sample and told them where they could be made.
 For aiding in the new beginning, I was presented with a new set of colors".
 The group regulated itself somewhat differently from most motorcycle clubs such as the Hells Angels, using a series of bylaws instead of a single written constitution or charter.